Green Tech App

 BUSINESS GOAL

-Try to increase the customer retention by offering differed car services based on the needs of the user.
+Try to increase the customer retention by offering different car services based on the needs of the user.
 Increase the customer base by 20%

 My Role